-To understand better the information-theoretic point of view, consider the following scenario: Suppose Alice wants to inform Bob about a direction in space.
-She must prepare a quantum system specifying the direction and send it to Bob.
+To understand better the information-theoretic point of view, consider the following scenario: Suppose Alice wants to inform Bob about a randomly chosen direction in space.
+She can prepare a quantum system specifying the direction and send it to Bob.
 For example, to send a direction in a plane she may prepare a number of photons polarized in that direction.
-Clearly to transmit more information, Alice should prepare the quantum system in a state which sharply specifies the chosen direction.
-Such a state should break the rotational symmetry in the desired direction as much as possible.
+Clearly to transmit more information about this direction, Alice should prepare the quantum system in a state which sharply specifies the chosen direction.
+Such a state should break the rotational symmetry as much as possible.
 Again the relevant property of the state which determines its quality as a pointer can be called its asymmetry.
 This example suggests that the information-theoretic point of view should be relevant for the study of asymmetry.

 We will show that these two approaches to the notion of asymmetry, the constrained-dynamical and the information-theoretic, provide equivalent characterizations of asymmetry.
-It follows that one can exploit the machinery of information theory for the study of asymmetry and for finding the consequences of symmetry of dynamics.
-We will present examples of these consequences in future work.
+It follows that one can exploit the machinery of information theory for the study of asymmetry and for finding the consequences of symmetry of the dynamics.
 In this paper, we will find the characterization of the G-equivalence classes of pure states using both the constrained-dynamical and the information-theoretic approaches and we will show how these two characterizations are in fact equivalent via the Fourier transform.

 In the above scenario the quantum system which is sent to Bob to transfer information about direction is called a \emph{quantum reference frame} (See \cite{BRS07} for a review of this topic).
-The theory of quantum reference frames deals with the problem of using quantum systems to transfer information, such as a direction in space, which are \emph{unspeakable}, i.e. cannot be transferred by sending a sequence of $0$s and $1$s if two agents do not have access to some shared background reference frame.
+The theory of quantum reference frames deals with the problem of using quantum systems to transfer information, such as a direction in space, which is \emph{unspeakable}, i.e. cannot be transferred by sending a sequence of $0$s and $1$s if two agents do not have access to some shared background reference frame.
 In other words, unspeakable information can only be encoded in particular degrees of freedom.
 For example, information about a direction in space cannot be encoded in degrees of freedom that transform trivially under rotations.